-Whilst dry fix should always be preferred, there are some instances where it may still be necessary to use mortar - perhaps on properties with a heritage aesthetic.
-For these circumstances, Marley provides a range of mechanical fix solutions for any mortar bedding requirement, so that they comply with BS 5534.
-In addition to providing a mechanical fix, you'll need to ensure that a suitable mortar mix is used.
+Whilst dry fix should always be the preferred method, there are some instances where it may still be necessary to use mortar - perhaps on historical graded properties with a heritage background.
+In these circumstances, Marley provides a range of mechanical fix solutions for any mortar bedding requirement, so that they comply with BS 5534.
+In addition to providing a mechanical fix, you will need to ensure that a suitable mortar mix is used.
 The NHBC has guidelines which state that an acceptable ratio for roofing mortar is 3:1 sharp sand/cement.

 Pre-mixed roof mortars are also available that are accepted by the NHBC.

 To find out more about the changes to BS 5534 download our guide.